-Based on meteorological data in Figure 2.1 and 2.2, prevailing winds from both south-west and south-south-west occurred approximately 10% of the year, where odour complaints are more likely to occur.
-Given the relatively small number of odour complaints received in this reporting period, the odour control system and other mitigation measures have been found to be effective.
+Based on meteorological data in Figure 2.1 and 2.2, prevailing winds from both south-west and south-south-west occurred approximately 18.08% of the year, where odour complaints are more likely to occur.
+Given that one complaint was received in this reporting period, this indicates the odour control system and other mitigation measures have been found to be effective.

-Following the receipt of each odour complaint:
+Following the receipt of the odour complaint:

 - 1. The Terminal implements corrective actions if necessary, to reduce odour emissions such as adjustment of fan extraction system speed setting; - 2.
 The Site Manager communicates any corrective actions taken on the site with the complainant; - 3.
 Meteorological wind data is downloaded from the BoM website; - 4.
-Details of the complaint and wind data are logged in the BTT Complaints Register (Appendix D).
+Details of the complaint and wind data are logged in the BTT Complaints Register (Appendix E).

-TEM-41-1 Review Period: 1 Year Uncontrolled when printed Page 32 of 41
+TEM-41-1 Review Period: 1 Year Uncontrolled when printed Page 37 of 45